firstname.lastname@example.org • (206) 546-4559

 • Provide additional information needed to properly certify the enrollment as described in other institutional policies

-I, Missy Anderson - Program Specialist III/Certifying Official, do hereby certify this addendum to be true and correct in content and policy.
-Our institution will adopt this addendum, effective 1 August 2019, and will incorporate into the next revision of our catalog.
+I, Joshua Salois, Program Specialist II/Certifying Official, do hereby certify this addendum to be true and correct in content and policy.

 Veterans Resource Center (VRC)